eda-ricercatore/rosario-r/README.md

 [Crawley2005a]
 	Crawley, M. J. *Statistics: An Introduction Using R*.
 John Wiley & Sons, Chichester, West Sussex, England, U.K., 2005.

+[deMicheaux2013]
+	de Micheaux, P. L., Drouilhet, R., and Liquet, B. *The R Software: Fundamentals of Programming and Statistical Analysis*, vol. 40 of Statistics and Computing.
+Springer Science+Business Media New York, New York, NY, 2013.

 [Everitt2010]
 	Everitt, B. S., and Hothorn, T. *A Handbook of Statistical Analyses Using R*, second ed.
 Chapman & Hall/CRC, Boca Raton, FL, 2010.